Essential Easter Island Travel Tips

 What to buy in Easter Island?

-Hanga Roa features a couple of crafts market and souvenirs stands will be manned at all major sites.
+Hanga Roa features a couple of crafts markets and souvenir stands will be manned at all major sites.
 The following are the top items to consider:

 - Replica moai statues: the ubiquitous replica moai statues will obviously grab your attention and dollars but do keep in mind they are not actually produced from the original rock as that is strictly forbidden.
 The simplest moai are made of soft cement and will easily crack, with better versions made of tougher cement (20K Pesos for a mid-sized statue).
 The higher quality moai statues are made from solid rock (obviously imported) and are quite heavy (65K Pesos for a mid-sized statue).
 The more features on the moai (top knot or eyes) the more expensive it will be.